mrnascara/Aus-Project-Loader/README.md

 # Setup

-IOS & android(no pc required): ok this method requires internet connect & microsoft edge so go to app store/google play and download edge then download the .html file and open in edge and your free to go.
+IOS & android(no pc required): ok this method requires internet connection & microsoft edge so go to app store/google play and download edge then download the .html file and open in edge and your free to go.

 Windows 10/11 PC(64 bit):this is assuming you have a 64 bit windows 10/11 pc, unzip the zip file & then run the .exe (sometime because the .exe isnt signed windows defender/any anti virus will get pissed off so you may have to make a exception) and your good to go